TheDragonCode/contracts/README.md

 # Contracts

-A set of contracts for Andrey Helldar's projects.
+A set of contracts for any project.

 [![Stable Version][badge_stable]][link_packagist]
 [![StyleCI Status][badge_styleci]][link_styleci]